Cost of LivingUpdated March 2026

 11 items listed · All prices in USDData verified March 2026

-Transportation Costs costs in Hattiesburg are shaped by several local factors: a price-competitive market where providers work harder for each customer, a housing market where the American Dream of owning a home is still financially realistic, and The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs..
+Transportation Costs costs in Hattiesburg are shaped by several local factors: a price-competitive market where local businesses work harder for each customer, a housing market where the American Dream of owning a home is still financially realistic, and The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs..
 The net effect puts pricing near the national midpoint.

 Practical Advice for Hattiesburg